-A. Direct to garment or DTG printing is a state-of-the-art process that allows us to print high resolution, full-color images on cotton garments.
-With DTG printing, we load designs digitally from the computer and print them using special inkjet technology to print directly into the fabric, creating permanent prints that will not peel or wash out.
+A. Direct to garment (or DTG) printing is a state-of-the-art process that prints high resolution, full-color images on cotton garments.
+DTG printing is a digital process that takes digital art files and prints them directly into the fabric using special inkjet technology, creating permanent prints that will not peel or wash out.

 Q. Can you print on dark-colored garments?

 A. Yes, we can print on dark-colored garments.
 Dark shirts may require us to use a white under-base when printing, and are classified as CMYK+W. Garments that do not require an under-base are referred to as CMYK.

 CMYK means printing only color, so it is only possible when the colors in the design are darker than the color of the shirt.
 CMYK+W is any artwork that requires white ink or light colors on a dark shirt.